cloudmesh-community/fa19-516-144/project/report.md

 historical password manager, but they lack modern development.
 Keepass2-cli has more active development but lacks some of the intuitive command line features that keepassXC-cli has. the gopass password manager seems useful for the intended purposes of cloudmesh, but it is still in early development.

 ### Referencing Encrypted Data

-The current implementation of configuration encryption is intended to secure the configuration secrets at rest.
+The current implementation of configuration encryption is intended to secure at-rest configuration secrets.
 This means all of the attributes are encrypted or none of them are.
 This limits the practicality of utilizing the encrypt and decrypt commands.